os-js/manual.os-js.org/src/v3/guide/framework/README.md

 ## Misc

-To load generic libraries etc. into OS.js you have two alternatives.
+To load generic libraries etc. (like jQuery) into OS.js you have two alternatives.

-> [warning] Please note that using libraries optimized for bundling is recomended, as some libraries might pollute the global namespaces and/or styles.
+> [warning] Please note that using libraries optimized for bundling is recomended (`import` or `require` in your distro or packages), as some libraries older might pollute the global namespaces and/or styles.
+Also, including libraries that attach to the global namespace might cause issues when loading different versions.

 ### Global